At least 21 dead after tornadoes rake US Midwest, South

 “We could feel the house shaking, we could hear loud noises, dishes rattling.
 And then it just got calm,” she said.

-Recovery was already underway, with workers using chain saws to cut fallen trees and bulldozers moving material from shattered structures.
-Utility trucks worked to restore power.
+Recovery was already underway, with workers using chainsaws and bulldozers to clear the area.
+Utility crews worked to restore power.

 At least seven people died in Tennessee’s McNairy County, east of Memphis along the Mississippi border, said David Leckner, the mayor of Adamsville.